 Later that year, the LIC provided funds for an ambulance to provide emergency medical care.
 After providing the property, building and water supply for Longbranch’s volunteer fire department, the LIC formally deeded the property, for $1.00, to the new Fire District 16 in the late 1980’s.

-In 1987, the Longbranch Improvement Club building was added to the National Register of Historic Places as one of the “tangible reminders of the history of the United States and…a cultural resource worthy of preservation.”
+In 1987, the LIC’s building was added to the National Register of Historic Places as one of the “tangible reminders of the history of the United States and…a cultural resource worthy of preservation.”

-Since the LIC is well regarded as a civic resource, it was asked to help found a summer community fair in 2001.
-The Fair, now in its fifth year, celebrates local agriculture, youth activities, business and service organizations while providing a true community event supported by thousands of volunteer hours.
+Since the LIC is well regarded as a civic resource, it was asked to help found the Livable Community Fair in 2001.
+The Fair celebrates local agriculture, youth activities, business and service organizations while providing a true community event supported by thousands of volunteer hours.
+More recently, the LIC has become an integral part of the Key Peninsula’s Annual Farm Tour with its showcase event, the Fiber Arts Festival, which is generally the first Saturday in October.

 A History of Service

 The volunteer efforts of the LIC members make perhaps the greatest contribution to the community.
-Each year, the membership donates almost 3,000 hours to staff the community Fair, clean up the highways, provide meals and Christmas gifts for disadvantaged children as well as maintaining and preserving our historic facilities.
+In recent years, the LIC membership has donated more than 5,000 volunteer hours annually to staff the community fair, clean up the highways, provided meals and Christmas gifts for disadvantaged children as well as maintaining and preserving our historic facilities.

 The LIC offers marine facilities to visiting boaters to enhance recreational opportunities in the South Sound area.
 Moorage revenue will continue to support the LIC’s activities and public service projects.
 Rental income from the building and grounds has increased through improved marketing.
 As good stewards of our historic Clubhouse, the LIC is committed to maintain and restore the building to its original rustic glory.